Price fixing: Exemptions

 When the agreement to control price is sanctioned by a multilateral treaty or is entered by sovereign nations as opposed to individual firms, the cartel may be protected from lawsuits and criminal antitrust prosecution.
 That is why OPEC, the global petroleum cartel, has not been prosecuted or successfully sued under US antitrust law.

 International airline tickets have their prices fixed by agreement with the IATA, a practice for which there is a specific exemption in antitrust law.

 Examples

 Compact discs

 Between 1995 and 2000, music companies were found to have used illegal marketing agreements such as minimum advertised pricing to artificially inflate prices of compact discs in order to end price wars by discounters such as Best Buy and Target in the early 1990s.
 It is estimated customers were overcharged by nearly $500 million and up to $5 per album.
 A settlement in 2002 included the music publishers and distributors; Sony Music, Warner Music, Bertelsmann Music Group, EMI Music, Universal Music as well as retailers Musicland, Trans World Entertainment and Tower Records.
-In restitution for price fixing they agreed to pay a $67.4 million fine distribute $75.7 million in CDs to public and non-profit groups.
+In restitution for price fixing they agreed to pay a $67.4 million fine and distribute $75.7 million in CDs to public and non-profit groups.